Detroit Federal Criminal Defense Lawyer

 What is a target letter?

 Typically, federal law enforcement agents and prosecutors classify anyone who is potentially involved in a federal crime into one of three categories” witnesses, subjects, or targets When the Department of Justice believes someone committed a federal crime, they send a target letter indicating that the person is the “target” of a federal investigation.
-If you received a target letter, the government has its sights set on you.
+If you received a target letter, the government has its sights set on you for the federal crimes in question.
 Of course, this does not mean that you are guilty or that you will be found guilty.
 However, it does mean that you should reach out to a knowledgeable Detroit, Michigan federal criminal defense lawyer as soon as possible to begin preparing your defense strategy.

 What should I do if I receive a subpoena?